HUMMINGBIRD, GOOGLE’S LATEST CHANGE TO HOW IT HANDLES SEARCH QUERIES

 Google Hummingbird Update | Here’s what this change means to you and your business.
 ‘Google Hummingbird’ is a good analogy for how this new search change works.
 Suppose you have seen a Hummingbird feeding its darts with hyper-speed precision from flower to flower.
 In that case, much the same way – Google grabs relevant snippets of information from online digital assets (web pages, graphics, video, and PDF files) and compares them in real-time against the search query.
 Also, see: Optimizing YouTube videos and Optimizing PDF files.

-We wanted to see if there were any differences between voice search and typed searches.
+First, we wanted to see the differences between voice and typed searches.

-1) First we did a voice to text entry comparison over Google to compare.
-Using ‘speech search’ over my phone I asked the following question.
+1) First, we made a voice-to-text entry comparison over Google.
+I asked the following question using ‘speech search’ over my phone.
 How do I determine the best phone system for my small business?

-2) Next we tried the same phrase in Google using a desktop and got the ‘exact same results’.
+2) Next, we tried the exact phrase in Google using a desktop and got the ‘same results.’

 The common thread between both these search tests were the following words in no particular order: